sagemath/sage-archive-2023-02-01/src/doc/en/developer/sagenb/forking_hell.rst

    .. image:: forking_button.png

-   Now, after a short pause and some 'Hardcore forking action', you should find yourself at the home page for your own forked copy of `Sage Notebook`_.
+   Now, after a short pause, you should find yourself at the home page for your own forked copy of `Sage Notebook`_.

 .. include:: links.inc